Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 - Does this come with premade functions?
 No...
 Well, a few, you can find them in the Extras folder, but you should code your own.

+- How do I turn off the warnings?
+If you didn't read the notes part, you can turn it off by typing "True" into the "skip_warnings.txt" file.

+- Why does the script randomly not work?
+Kick for some reason doesn't like you visiting the site with a browser running on scripts, though with enough retries it should definetly let you on.

 - Do I need to credit you?
 No. It would be nice though if you did!